UTHealth-Ontology/3M/README.md

 ### License
- 3M © 2021 by Daniela Dally and Muhammad Amith is licensed under CC BY 4.0
+ 3M Ontology © 2021 by Daniela Dally and Muhammad Amith is licensed under CC BY 4.0